MS, LCPC, LAC

 Sarah has been with us since 2007.
 In that time she has worn many hats, and is currently our Academic Director.
 She holds a Master’s Degree in Education, and works closely with our Academic Coordinator to help provide a positive and growth orientated environment for all our students.
 She is currently spearheading our accreditation process, working closely with our accrediting organization with the plan to be accredited by Fall 2020.
 Her impact on how our organization runs cannot be overstated and goes far beyond the classroom.

-Outside the office, Sarah is an active member of the community, and a mother of four, five if you count her husband.
+Outside the office, Sarah is an active member of the community, and a mother of four.

 Building Bridges is designed to meet our students’ needs with a graduated academic plan that often starts in Building Bridges Academy with full enrollment in our local high school possible as the student demonstrates his capability to handle that responsibility.
 Andy is responsible for helping our students get on track, caught up, and ready for success in that environment.
 He has developed a close and well-respected relationship with the administration and teachers at our local public schools.
 This relationship is a critical factor in helping our students get the most out of their academic lives.
 Andy has been with us since 1996 and has helped countless students find skills they didn’t think they had and guided them toward their true academic potential.